rluvaton/ansi-viewer/README.md

 ## Limitations

-1. Slow opening large file (see above)
+1. Slow full large file loading (see above)
 2. No search
 3. Keeping in memory the file (compressed but still) so it's not good for large files